🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-conciàre : to tan
+conciare : to tan

 con|cià|re : (accento grave)

-Indicative mood (Indicativo) of the verb conciàre
+indicativo conciare.
+Indicative mood of the verb conciare

 Tempo semplice